-That’s why fish passage barriers are such a concern.
-Fish passage barriers are features that block movement.
-The most common kind of barrier in our watershed are culverts, the large pipes through which creeks pass under roads and driveways.
+Fish passage barriers block fish and other wildlife from passing up- and downstream, so that they cannot access food, habitat, and shelter from predators.
+The most common barriers in our watershed are culverts, large pipes that convey water under roads and driveways.
 Culverts can block fish passage in many ways, such as high drops, high water velocity, and steep slope.

 Restoring Fish Passage in Badger Creek

 In September 2016, we removed our top-priority barrier by replacing the culvert where Badger Creek passes under the Springwater Trail.
 Check out the photos below!